Detopall/manga-logger/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Todos

+- menu to open/close and make the following pages
+ -> home page
+ -> login/out
+ -> profile
+ -> add book (using barcode scanner)
+ -> statistics

+- barcode scanner option to look for a book/add it
+- user to press the title to go to the home page
+- user to press the settings icon to go to the settings